oss6/vf-core-service-discovery/README.md

 ## What's next

-- Find dependents in different types of projects (for a start Angular and React).
+1. Find dependents in different types of projects (for a start Angular and React).
+2. API documentation.
+3. Parallelise processing.
-- Better user experience and interface.
+4. Better user experience and interface.
-- API documentation.

 ## Contributing